TGuillerme/dispRity/Roadmap.md

 # Road map for the Deltatronic update

+Tuesday: skeleton everything
+Wednesday: implement the first part (the magic)
+Thursday: skeleton the output (that includes plot + summary + probably finding a new class type)
+Friday: have the function working

 This is gonna be integrated in the next release 1.10 (including the `BAT` compatibility + other stuff).

 ## Functions wish list for Deltratronic